 Eliminate Stress To Preserve Relationships

 By planning in advance, you will reduce the stress on your children and loved ones when they are already going through one of the most difficult times of their lives: your death.
 The truth is, when a loved one passes away, family should draw together for a time of love and support.
 Often this time of support is destroyed by fighting and tension within the family instead.
-Relationships can be ruined during a time when all you would want is for your family to be together and stay strong.
-In fact, many parents would do well to ask themselves, will my funeral be the last time my children speak to each other?

 Kentucky law follows lines of distribution that favor retaining assets within the bloodline instead of allowing the bloodline of the in-laws to take possession of land or wealth that our family of origin may have held for generations.

-This older notion of distribution is still preserved in many ways in the Commonwealth, and without a Will this is how the courts will distribute your property after your death.
+This older notion of distribution is still preserved in many ways in the Commonwealth, and without a Will, this is how the courts will distribute your property after your death.

 THEREFORE, it is essential that you create a Will.